ScottMcGready/the-conference-bible/organisation_and_planning.md

 Things will change, go wrong, or not quite stick to the original plan and that's **absolutely fine**.
 Understanding that things might go wrong, planning for those eventualities, and having contingencies in place can massively help to keep the event running smoothly.

 When choosing your date, remember to check holiday schedules such as half terms / school holidays and be mindful that different districts have different half terms.
-You can use infosecmap.com to check other schedules for the month that are already planned.
+You can use [infosecmap.com](https://infosecmap.com/) to check other conferences scheduled around your potential chosen date.

 ## Advisors